-- Cairo (4 nights): 5-star Hotel Sofitel Cairo Nile El Gezirah located along the Nile in the city centre within walking distance to the Egyptian Museum.
-Room type: Superior. www.sofitel-cairo-nile-elgezirah.com - Alexandria (1 night): 5-star Helnan Royal Hotel a modern hotel set in 350 acres of gardens overlooking a Mediterranean cove. www.helnan.com - Cairo (1 night): 5-star Hyatt Regency Cairo West located 10km from Giza Pyramids. www.hyatt.com/en-US/hotel/egypt/hyatt-regency-cairo-west/hberc - Minya (1 nights): 3/4-star MG Nefertiti Hotel a modern hotel in the city centre offering rooms with scenic views over the Nile.
-Accommodation is provided in their new building. facebook page - Asyut (1 night): 3-star El Watania Palace Hotel a basic, modern hotel in the city centre (best available).
-Website: Arabic only. - Luxor (4 nights): 4-star Sofitel Pavillon Winter Luxor overlooking tropical gardens and located 100m from the Luxor Temple. www.sofitel.com - Luxor-Aswan Nile Cruise by dahabiyas (4 nights): Dahabiyas are wind-blown vessels so you can experience the beauty of the Nile at a leisurely pace as those adventurous explorers did during the early 19th century.
+- Cairo (4 nights): 5-star Hotel Sofitel Cairo Nile El Gezirah located along the Nile in the city centre within walking distance to the Egyptian Museum. - Alexandria (1 night): 5-star Helnan Royal Hotel a modern hotel set in 350 acres of gardens overlooking a Mediterranean cove. - Cairo (1 night): 5-star Hotel Sofitel Cairo Nile El Gezirah located along the Nile in the city centre within walking distance to the Egyptian Museum. - Minya (1 nights): 3/4-star MG Nefertiti Hotel a modern hotel in the city centre offering rooms with scenic views over the Nile.
+Accommodation is provided in their new building. - Asyut (1 night): 3-star El Watania Palace Hotel a basic, modern hotel in the city centre (best available). - Luxor (4 nights): 4-star Sofitel Pavillon Winter Luxor overlooking tropical gardens and located 100m from the Luxor Temple. - Luxor-Aswan Nile Cruise by dahabiya "Embrace" (4 nights): Dahabiyas are wind-blown vessels so you can experience the beauty of the Nile at a leisurely pace as those adventurous explorers did during the early 19th century.
 We will only use tug boats when there is insufficient wind for sail.
-The ships also have onboard generators to provide you with all your electrical needs. - Abu Simbel (1 night): 4-star Seti Abu Simbel Lake Resort located only a 10-minute walk from the Grand Temple of Ramesses II, with views of Lake Nasser.
-Room type: Lake Naser View www.setiabusimbel.com - Aswan (2 night): 5-star Mövenpick Resort Aswan located on Elephantine Island in the middle of the Nile River.
-Room type: Deluxe Nile View. www.movenpick.com - Cairo Airport (1 night): 5-star Le Méridien Cairo Airport linked to Cairo International Airport Terminal 3 by a pedestrian bridge. www.marriott.com
+The ships also have onboard generators to provide you with all your electrical needs. - Abu Simbel (1 night): 4-star Seti Abu Simbel Lake Resort located only a 10-minute walk from the Grand Temple of Ramesses II, with views of Lake Nasser. - Aswan (2 night): 5-star Mövenpick Resort Aswan- located on Elephantine Island in the middle of the Nile River. - Cairo Airport (1 night): 5-star Le Méridien Cairo Airport linked to Cairo International Airport Terminal 3 by a pedestrian bridge.